Potato and Leek Soup

 - Walnuts - 1/2 cup, crushed

-- Heat a Dutch oven over medium-high heat.
-Add in butter and then minced garlic and onions to heated butter with a dash of salt.
-Saute until softened, ~3 minutes.
+- Meanwhile, heat a Dutch oven over medium-high heat.
+Add in butter and then minced garlic and leeks to heated butter with a dash of salt.
+Saute until wilted and softened, ~5 minutes.

-- Next add in sweet potatoes and enough chicken stock to cover vegetables by ~1 inch (2.5 cm).
-Cover and bring to a boil and then simmer for 12 to 15 minutes until you can easily pierce the potatoes.
+- Next add in potatoes, bay leaves, and enough vegetable broth to cover potatoes by ~1 inch (2.5 cm).
+Cover and bring to a boil and then simmer for 15 to 20 minutes until you can easily pierce the potatoes.

 - While soup is cooking, slice fennel and segment citrus.
 Whisk together apple cider vinegar, Dijon mustard, maple syrup, and olive oil.
 Season to taste with salt and pepper.

 - Return to soup.
-Remove from heat and use an immersion blender to puree the soup.
+Remove from heat, fish out bay leaves, and use an immersion blender to puree the soup.
+Stir in cream and season to taste with salt and paper.

-- Cube avocado.
-Toss vinaigrette with greens, fennel, citrus, avocado, and walnuts.
-Enjoy soup with salad on the side.
+- Warm up edamame in microwave for ~1 minute.
+Toss vinaigrette with greens, fennel, citrus, edamame, and walnuts.
+Enjoy soup with garlic toasts.

 Tasty but came out more of a puree than a soup.
 Needed more stock than what just covered the potatoes.0 Helpful